 The M1 Chip provides a noticeable improvement in the system performance of the MacBook Air lineup.
 Based on the test results above, we assume that the base 8GB M1 MacBook Air model has enough power to handle even users who do a lot of multi-tasking.
 In fact, it takes a lot of loads to really slow down the computer in a significant way.

-If you really plan to push your machine a bit harder and need a Mac that can smoothly handle a big number of programs at the same time, then paying the additional $200 to upgrade to the 16GB model will give you the extra power that you need.
+If you really plan to push your machine harder and need a Mac that can smoothly handle a big number of programs at the same time, then paying the additional $200 to upgrade to the 16GB model will give you the extra power that you need.